Text Message

 Consider the following when using the output:

-• It is recommended that you use the Text Message output for incidents expected to occur relatively infrequently.
+• Use the Text Message output for incidents that occur infrequently.

-• The SMTP server must be externally accessible on the internet.
+• The SMTP server must be accessible from the internet.

 Note:

-The carrier must support the email-to-text service to send or receive texts.
-As of June 17, 2025, AT&T no longer supports email-to-text messages.
-This means you cannot send a text message to an AT&T customer from an email address, but you can still use SMS (text), MMS, and standard email services to communicate with them.
+• Carriers must support the email-to-text service to send or receive texts.
+As of June 2025, AT&T no longer supports email-to-text messages.
+You cannot send a text message to an AT&T customer from an email address, but you can still use SMS (text), MMS, and standard email services to communicate with them.

 Learn more about the end of AT&T email-to-text service